connorrothschild/v4/src/routes/post/this-site.md

 </Code>

-I then used that function to determine whether to update the `video` source to be our `.mp4` or `.mov` file.
+I then used that function to determine whether to update the `video` source to be our `.webm` or `.mov` file.

 Whew!
 Here's the code for [preloading videos](https://github.com/connorrothschild/.com/blob/bff18c45d90540c865fab11c7e2da23d6856a62f/src/lib/Sections/Projects.svelte), and [here's how we update `src` dynamically](https://github.com/connorrothschild/.com/blob/bff18c45d90540c865fab11c7e2da23d6856a62f/src/lib/VideoSection/HoverVideo.svelte).